-The participating campuses are Elizabeth City State University, University of North Carolina at Pembroke, and Western Carolina University.
+The participating campuses are Elizabeth City State University (ECSU), University of North Carolina at Pembroke (UNC-P), and Western Carolina University (WCU).
 Each campus is permitted to have a total of 20 students in the program at any given time.
-Currently, there are a total of thirty-one students representing fourteen different states.
+Currently, there are a total of forty-three students enrolled at a cost of \$378,230 for tuition waivers.
 Funding to support the difference in resident and non-resident tuition is allocated from the campuses focused growth funds.
-The first students should graduate next spring and we will begin tracking their employment in North Carolina public schools at that point.
+In the fifth year of the pilot, eight students have matriculated through the program and graduated.
+Seven of the eight graduates are currently teaching in a North Carolina public school.
+Over the five years this pilot has been in existence, students have been recruited from seventeen states.

-Prospective Teacher Scholars Focus Growth Pilot 2006 Report to the Joint Legislative Education Oversight Committee
+DRAFT 2008 Prospective Teacher Scholars Focused Growth Pilot Report to the Joint Legislative Education Oversight Committee

 Attracting and retaining high quality teachers for North Carolina's public schools is of critical importance.
 The University of North Carolina's deep, urgent commitment to ensuring a sufficient supply of high quality teachers for the state's public school classrooms is evidenced in our fifteen teacher education programs' efforts to recruit, prepare, license, and further develop the states' teacher workforce.
-One promising recruitment model that is being piloted on three campuses is the Prospective Teacher Scholars Focus Growth Pilot program.
+One promising recruitment model that is being piloted on three campuses is the Prospective Teacher Scholars Focused Growth Pilot program.
 This unique pilot is one of the many ways the University is responding to the state's teacher supply-demand gap.

 The pilot program was established in 2003-04 on three of the University of North Carolina's focused growth campuses; Elizabeth City State University (ECSU), UNC Pembroke (UNC-P), and Western Carolina University (WCU).
-The focus growth pilot program, entitled the Prospective Teacher Scholars Program, allows these campuses to recruit non-resident students to pursue a full-time course of study that will lead to teacher certification in North Carolina and to employment teaching in a North Carolina public school (or school operated by the United States government in North Carolina).
+The focused growth pilot program, entitled the Prospective Teacher Scholars Program, allows these campuses to recruit non-resident students to pursue a full-time course of study that will lead to teacher certification in North Carolina and to employment teaching in a North Carolina public school (or school operated by the United States government in North Carolina).
 Participating students must sign a promissory note with the institution agreeing to teach an equal number of years in North Carolina.
 If the student later decides not to pursue teacher education or does not teach in North Carolina, the student will be charged the difference between resident and non-resident tuition, plus interest.
 Pursuant to Senate Bill 1115, Section 9.9 (2001), the UNC Board of Governors developed guidelines and regulations for the pilot programs and reported to the Joint Legislative Education Oversight Committee Chairs on November 12, 2002.

 This report provides information on the progress and costs of the pilot program on each of the three participating campuses to date.
-The data in Tables 1-3 presents specific campus information about the pilot, as well as collective totals for the three participating focus growth campuses.
+The data in Tables 1-4 presents specific campus information about the pilot, as well as collective totals for the three participating focused growth campuses.
+One scholar to date from the 2003-04 cohort, graduated in December 2006 of this year from WCU.
+Total tuition waiver costs to date are \$1,039,014.
 Legislation enacting this pilot is provided in Attachment 1.
 The UNC Board of Governors' guidelines and regulations, 800.4.1, adopted on November 8, 2002 are provided in Attachment 2.